harmony-one/h/progress/konstantin-potapov.md

+2025-01-17 Fri:
+- I, Ulad and Soph devised and implemented an approach to repository testing that eliminates the need to explicitly specify the test branch in the main repository.
+This avoids hardcoding and significantly enhances development flexibility.
+- Together with Ulad and Soph, I participated in discussions about potential additional testing scenarios.
+The current approach no longer meets our needs as it tests an outdated model.
+In its current state, we need to validate scenarios where a node has multiple keys and/or multiple validators running on the same node.
+Brute-forcing all possible combinations would exponentially increase test execution time or make it impractical.
+At this stage, we are exploring optimal solutions.
+- Ulad and I discussed potential additional testing scenarios for the view change mechanism, such as disabling a random node and verifying the network’s operability under such conditions.
+Currently, we have agreed to start with disabling a specific node, with the long-term goal of transitioning to random node selection.
+- My main focus this week has been on fixing an issue in the view change mechanism.
+The situation is complicated by the large number of possible configurations.
+I estimate my current progress at 30%.

 2025-01-10 Fri:
 - Updated the Message struct to ensure alignment with Ethereum code standards.
 - Enhanced test scripts to automatically download the required branch, leveraging the TRAVIS_PULL_REQUEST_BRANCH variable.
 This eliminates the need for hardcoded branch names in the scripts.